-Parameters: from Location - The name or ID of the location being switched from.
-The request is ignored if the fromLocation is not the current location, or if policy does not allow toLocation - The name or ID of the location being switched to.
+Parameters: fromLocation - The name or ID of the location being switched from.
+The request is ignored if the fromLocation is not the current location, or if policy does not allow manual location changes.

+toLocation - The name or ID of the location being switched to.
 The request is ignored if the toLocation is not in the Location Assignment policy or if policy does not allow